 Migration Considerations

 Moving from HubSpot to Freshdesk is harder.
 HubSpot's unified data structure doesn't map cleanly to Freshdesk.
+Custom properties, lifecycle stages, and cross-object relationships require manual mapping.
+Plan for two to four weeks of migration work with a dedicated team member overseeing data integrity.

 If you think you might want HubSpot's CRM later, consider starting there.